CommunityEngagementAtTIGS/hugoplate/content/english/pages/FAQs-1.md

 # save as draft
 draft: false
 ---
-###  for customization?
-You can write to us on ceandps@email.com

-### How do I raise a query?
-You can raise a query on our github discussions page

-### Accordions
+### FAQs

-{{< accordion "How do I reach out to the contact the creators of this tool?" >}}
+{{< accordion "How do I reach out to the creators of this tool?" >}}

-You can write to us on ceandps@gmail.com
+You can write to us on ceandps@gmail.com or you can submit your query in the "contact us" page, we will reach out to you!
 {{< /accordion >}}

-{{< accordion "How can I adjust Horizontal centering" >}}
+{{< accordion "How does this tool work?" >}}

-- Lorem ipsum dolor sit amet consectetur adipisicing elit.
-- Lorem ipsum dolor sit amet consectetur adipisicing elit.
-- Lorem ipsum dolor sit amet consectetur
+The tool collects and analyzes health data from human, animal, and environmental sectors using advanced algorithms.
+It processes this data to generate real-time insights, visualized through interactive dashboards.
+Users can access key health indicators, receive alerts on emerging health threats, and securely share data for collaborative action.

 {{< /accordion >}}

-{{< accordion "Should you use Negative margin?" >}}
+{{< accordion "What are the features of this tool?" >}}

-- Lorem ipsum dolor sit amet consectetur adipisicing elit.
-- Lorem ipsum dolor sit amet consectetur adipisicing elit.
-- Lorem ipsum dolor sit amet consectetur
+The tool offers a unified framework combining health indicators across human, animal, and environmental sectors.
+Key features include real-time data analysis, actionable health insights, interactive dashboards, secure data sharing, and timely alerts on emerging health threats.
+It also fosters global collaboration for tackling health challenges

 {{< /accordion >}}